oracle-samples/oaim-sandbox/docs/content/advanced/springai.md

 oractl:> bind --app-name rag --service-name myspringai --username vector
 ```

-The `bind` will create the new user, if not exists, but to have the `SPRING_AI_VECTORS` table compatible with SpringAI Oracle vector store adapter, the microservices needs to access to the vector store table created by the OAIM-sandbox with user ADMIN on ADB, for example:
+The `bind` will create the new user, if not exists, but to have the `SPRING_AI_VECTORS` table compatible with SpringAI Oracle vector store adapter, the microservices needs to access to the vector store table created by the {{ .Site.Params.LongName | markdownify }} with user ADMIN on ADB, for example:

 ```sql
 GRANT SELECT ON ADMIN.MXBAI_EMBED_LARGE_512_103_COSINE TO vector;